 If you asked me, I’d tell you the tap water in Mauritius is safe to drink.
 I’ve been drinking it for two months (including the river water – sorry, Mum) and haven’t gotten sick.
 That said, my constitution has been more India-ified than the average tourist so investing in a filtered water bottle is a recommendation, especially to avoid buying plastic bottles.

 Lastly, beach safety is always important.
 A lot of the tourist beach destinations in Mauritius are crazy chill; flat blue water with little in the way of currents.
 The wilder beaches are another story – don’t do anything stupid and don’t go past your limits.

-Oh, and one more thing on the safety in Mauritius: get some damn good travel insurance!
+Oh, and one more thing on the safety in Mauritius: please consider some damn good travel insurance coverage!
 It’s crucial preparation for any trip anywhere and Mauritius ain’t no different.